-To maintain this high profile, it is imperative that an ongoing and major advertising program be conducted in the U.S. on appropriate themes identified by surveys and other means.
-Advertising specialists should be told the policies to be stressed and then permitted to execute the ads creatively.
+To maintain this high profile, it is imperative that an ongoing and major advertising program by Jewish organizations be conducted in the U.S. on appropriate themes identified by surveys and other means.
+Advertising specialists should be guided by organized professionals and then permitted to execute the ads creatively.

-We believe that had such a continuing program been under way during the 1977 visit of President Sadat, for example adson the settlements issue could have been run that would have provided at least a measure of counterbalancing effect.
+We believe that had such a continuing program been under way during the 1977 visit of President Sadat, for example ads on the settlements issue could have been run that would have provided at least a measure of counterbalancing effect.

 The press must also be served on a more consistent and intensified basis in order to be sure that Israel's story is continuously and positively reported.
 The media in this country are especially receptive to newsworthy reports from Israel.
 That country is probably one of the most fascinating nations in the world from a news and feature point of view because what has happened there in the past 30 years is unprecedented anywhere in modern times.
-Everyone who has ever looked at Israel from a communicator's vantage knows there are numberless human interest stories that have never been told.
+Everyone who has ever looked at Israel from a communicator's vantage knows there are numberless human interest stories that have never beentold.